DSACMS/repo-scaffolder/tier1/checklist.md

 ### Flipping the Switch: Making the Repository Public

-Once the repository has passed outbound review, we are ready.
+Once the repository has passed outbound review, we are ready “flip the switch” and officially make it public.
+Once made public, there are a couple of actions that need to be taken:

 *Repository Actions*